gdavidbutler/pthreadChannel/README.md

 ### Why Channels?

 Parallel programming with shared memory is notoriously difficult.
-The standard approach—protecting shared data with mutexes and coordinating threads with condition variables—requires reasoning about all possible interleavings of concurrent execution.
-Humans are not good at this.
+The standard approach, protecting shared data with mutexes and coordinating threads with condition variables, requires reasoning about all possible interleavings of concurrent execution.

 The problems are well-known:
 * **Deadlocks** from inconsistent lock ordering across code paths